 SaaS payment gateway

-SaaS (Software as a Service) is a business model that implies providing software to customers for a monthly fee.
-SaaS is most often hosted in cloud infrastructure, which means that users do not have to install anything to access product functionality.
-Plus, they can use the software from any device.
-Simply put, the SaaS model is when a customer works with a ready-made solution online.
+SaaS (Software as a Service) is a business model that involves providing software to customers for a monthly fee.
+SaaS is most commonly hosted in cloud infrastructure, which means that users do not need to install anything to access the product's functionality.
+In simple terms, the SaaS model is when a customer works with a ready-made solution online.

 The most popular types of SaaS services include: